BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 ### Target Time (Select)

-`select.octopus_energy_{{ACCOUNT_ID}}_intelligent_target_time`
+`select.octopus_energy_{{DEVICE_ID}}_intelligent_target_time`

-This sensor is used to see and set the target time for your future intelligent charges.
+This sensor is used to see and set the target time for your future intelligent charges for a **single** intelligent device.

 This is limited to 30 minute increments between 4 and 11 to match the Octopus Energy app.
 This is useful if you use the app or have non-technical people interacting with the integration.

 !!! info